 If you have had enough of lazing around in the sun, canoes can be hired, you can snorkel and dive, even take a dive course...

 Nearby are a few Venetian ruins, dotted around the limani.
-Also a beautiful white-washed chapel framed perfectly against the blue sea for photographers.
+Also a beautiful white-washed chapel framed perfectly against the blue sea, just placed perfectly for photographers.

 Then for the walkers and hikers there are endless explorations in the mountains and gorges of Crete.
 Hiking gorges nearby are Aradena Gorge, Imbros Gorge, and Samaria Gorge, you can take a boat to Agia Roumeli to begin your walk.